RTSYork/tacle-bench/bench/results.md

 PicoC
 ---

-PASS: 13/57
+PASS: 18/57
-FAIL: 44/57
+FAIL: 39/57

-Issues:
-- Doesn't support `extern` properly
+Notes:
 - Global variables seemingly share scope across all files
 - Pragmas must be on their own line (i.e. not in the middle of a definition)

-Notes:
 - Doesn't fully take into account types, qualifiers or storage classes, so results might be inconsistent